pluginever/wc-serial-numbers/readme.txt

 == Description ==

-= Ultimate Solution for Selling Digital Products with WooCommerce = **[WC Serial Numbers](https://pluginever.com/plugins/woocommerce-serial-numbers-pro/?utm_source=product-page-wordpress.org&utm_medium=product-page-wordpress.org&utm_campaign=product-page-wordpress.org)** is the most powerful WordPress license manager plugin created for WooCommerce store owners.
+= Ultimate Solution for Selling Digital Products with WooCommerce = **[Serial Numbers for WooCommerce ](https://pluginever.com/plugins/woocommerce-serial-numbers-pro/?utm_source=product-page-wordpress.org&utm_medium=product-page-wordpress.org&utm_campaign=product-page-wordpress.org)** is the most powerful WordPress license manager plugin created for WooCommerce store owners.
 Sell keys, manage licenses, assign serial keys to products, and keep track of customer activations, all without leaving the WooCommerce dashboard.

 WooCommerce is the best eCommerce platform out there, but lacks key features for selling digital products.
-WC Serial Numbers plugin bridges this gap by seamlessly integrating all the necessary functionalities.
-Transform your WooCommerce store into a complete digital marketplace by incorporating license management and authorized distribution.
+Serial Numbers plugin bridges this gap by seamlessly integrating all the necessary functionalities.
+Transform your WooCommerce store into a complete digital marketplace by incorporating license management, secured and authorized distribution.

 === 👨‍💻 This Plugin is Ideal for ===